animator/learn-python/README.md

 A simple Python program can be treated as a block of code where each statement is executed by the Python interpreter in a sequential order from top to bottom.

-But, in real world we would like to have some control over the execution of code such as:
+But, in the real world, we would like to have some control over the execution of code such as:

 - skip or execute a block (set of statements) based on certain conditions
 - execute a block repeatedly